 The final amount of the scholarship for the entire mobility period will be determined by multiplying the number of agreed days/months by the monthly rate for the relevant country.
 In case of incomplete months, the scholarship will be determined by multiplying the number of days from the incomplete month by the 1/30 of the monthly rate.

 “Green travel” means travelling with the use of sustainable, low-emission means of transport, such as bus, train or car-pooling.
-As a part of the “green travel” top-up, a participant is entitled to additional 50 EUR payment.
-To receive the top-up, it is necessary to submit a fitting declaration before and after the mobility (Appendix no. 11 and no. 12 to Regulations on the outgoing mobilities).
+If the requirements to "green travel" are met, students/doctoral students are entitled to receive individual support for living expenses for up to 6 additional days.
+As part of this allowance, the student is entitled to an increased lump sum for travel expenses.
+In order to apply for such an allowance, relevant statements must be submitted before and after the mobility (Appendix no. 11 and no. 12 to Regulations on the outgoing mobilities).

 The “participants with fewer opportunities” criterion applies to: